Spanish coup of March 1939: March 5, 1939

-Having heard the radio broadcast of Consejo Nacional de Defensa in the evening hours of March 5, the Communist leaders present in Madrid gathered in the PCE operational headquarters.
+Having heard the radio broadcast of Consejo Nacional de Defensa in the evening of March 5, the Communist leaders present in Madrid gathered in the PCE operational headquarters.
 It was located in so-called Villa Eloisa in the north-eastern suburb of Ciudad Lineál, already beyond the administrative city limits; Villa was some 6 km in straight line from the former Ministry of Finance building, the headquarters of the rebels.

 There was no clear leader in the PCE Madrid executive; some point to Vicente Pertegás as the man who effectively took command of Communist actions in the days to come.
 Two senior local party men Arturo Jiménez and head of the military section Domingo Girón departed to El Pardo at north-western outskirts of Madrid, home to general staff of the II.
 Corps and the nearest one of all corps HQ sites; their intention was to convince colonel Bueno to form a force which would enter Madrid and crush the rebels.
 However, Bueno vacillated; Jiménez and Girón returned to Villa Eloisa.
 Girón was then asked to contact Barceló; however, on his way he was detained by rebel troops and incarcerated.
 Another attempt was directed at Guillermo Ascanio Moreno, a zealous Communist and commander of the 8.
 Division, subordinate of Bueno.

 PCE envoys from Villa Eloisa had some trouble reaching El Pardo, HQ of Ascanio and distant by some 12 km; northern suburbs of Madrid like Fuencarral were also patrolled by CND units.
 However, prior to being contacted by PCE envoys Ascanio decided to take action himself.
 Some sources suggest that during the night he withdrew from the frontline near Majadahonda and Aravaca the sub-units which he did not think indispensable in case of a would-be Nationalist attack; others claim he withdrew all 3 brigades (18., 44. and 111.) which formed his 8.
 Division and directed them south-east, across all Madrid towards the Ministry of Economics near Puerta del Sol, which Ascanio rightly supposed to have been headquarters of CND.